We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 As one of the coldest and naturally barest months, you might not think that there’s anything to do in your garden during December.
 Besides, there’s too much to think about, what with Christmas just around the corner, so many people simply forget about tending to their outside space.
-But, if you’re super committed to your garden and don’t mind braving the cold weather, there are definitely some small tasks you can easily complete to make the most of it all year ‘round.
+But if you’re super committed to your garden and don’t mind braving the cold weather, there are some small tasks you can easily complete to make the most of it all year-round.

 - Check your structures and ensure that nothing is damaged.
-If it is, repair if possible, or throw away if not.
-You don’t want the possibility of something collapsing later on in the year.
+If they are, repair them or remove them.
+You don’t want something collapsing later in the year.
 Structures to look over include fences, greenhouses, gazebos, and trellises.

 - Sow some seeds.
 Some seeds can be sown as early as December, especially if it's quite a mild winter, and will usually yield their crops for spring.
 Some seeds you can sow in December include onions, some lettuces, and broad beans.

 - Keep an eye out for mice and other rodents.
 Due to cold weather and lack of natural food, they may become more common near homes.
 If you don’t want them rummaging around your growing plants or entering your home, check out our pest control section.

 As you can see, these small tasks are easy to complete and could be a great way to spend one of those fresh and frosty yet strangely sunny days that come around in the last month of the year.
 Make sure to look at our top gardening tips for April, May, June, and February, as well as our Gardens Department to pick up any tools and accessories you might need.